 The budding musician quickly took hold of the instrument (but still could not lug it down the hall), and was soon demonstrating his skills at The Old Mill, Merrily Merrily, and Yes Sir That’s My Baby.
 By the age of eleven, Bill was equally versed in Beethoven, Bacharach, Beatles, and Bawdy Ragtime songs.
 By fifteen, he had learned half of the Scott Joplin catalog and most of Elton John’s and Billy Joel's.
 Bill spent the majority of his secondary school years in front of a piano, and also learned piano tuning and repair to boot.

 After receiving a broadcasting degree (AA) from Los Angeles Valley College, Mr. Edwards moved from the increasingly congested,

 The name "Perfessor" was adopted on his behalf in reference to early ragtime piano players.
 Their official title was often "Professor", but pronunciations routinely aberrated the word into "Perfessor."

-Since 1984, Mr. Edwards has amassed an impressive repertoire of recordings,
+Since 1984, Mr. Edwards has amassed an impressive repertoire of over 40 CD recordings,

 "Perfessor" Bill Edwards has appeared one or more or even numerous times in the following venues: